ec-jrc/re3gistry/documentation/user-manual.md

 * to propose the addition of new codes
 * to change the status of the reference codes.

 The submitting organisations can only propose change at the reference codes level.
-Only the **registry manager**, as overall adminisrator can act at the registry and register level.
+Only the **registry manager**, as overall administrator can act at the registry and register level.

 Any action performed by a submitting organisation requires the review and approval by the control body to be applied.